locationlabs/confab/README.md

                               data)

-## Roles, Environments, and Hosts
+## Loading Roles, Environments, and Hosts

-Confab assumes the existence of host groups that constitute different *environments* (e.g. production).
-Likewise, confab assumes that each host has one or more *roles* that define how it is used.
-Within the default confab console script:
+Within the default *confab* console script:

  -  Environment and host definitions are loaded from a **settings.py** file in the main input directory.
 This module should define the environment-to-host and role-to-host mappings as follows: